arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

         ValidTo: today.AddDays(daysAfter));
 ```

 As you see, it's all very generic.
-No concrete values are provided.
+No concrete values are ever provided.

-Anyway, this is honestly a mouthful of code.<br/>
-Consider though that, once defined, you will reuse generators over and over in several tests.<br/>
+This is honestly a mouthful of code, isn't it?
+Consider though that once defined you will reuse generators over and over in several tests.<br/>
 Also, the equivalent in F# and Haskell is way more concise.<br/>